lambdatoast/elm.vim/README.md

 Vim autocommands can make your life a lot easier.
 These are just some examples of what I use sometimes:

-* Compiling the current file on file write:
+* Compiling the current file on write:
     + `:au BufWritePost *.elm ElmMakeCurrentFile`
-* Compiling a speficic file, e.g. "Main.elm", on file write to any file:
+* Usually more useful: Compiling a speficic file, e.g. "Main.elm", on file write to any file in the project:
     + `:au BufWritePost *.elm ElmMakeFile("Main.elm")`

+Remember you can clear all these afterwards, with e.g. `:au!
+BufWritePost *.elm`.

 ## TODO